What is Lent? Plus 12 Best Books For Lent Season

 So What is Lent, Anyway?

 Lent is a season of reflection and preparation before the celebrations of Easter.
-It is approximately 40 days leading up to Easter Sunday, or Resurrection Sunday.
+It is approximately 40 days leading up to Resurrection Sunday.
+I now think that it should be a common practice for all of Christianity.
+The benefits of this intentional time of drawing closer to God are worth the effort.

 How & Why Do We Celebrate Lent?

-How do we celebrate lent, even as a member of a non-liturgical evangelical Christian church?
+How do we celebrate it, even as a member of a non-liturgical evangelical Christian church?

 By spending extra time each day reflecting on things like Jesus’ ministry, sacrifice, and resurrection.
 The personal gift he gives freely to anyone who asks.
 And what we have done with that gift, or will do now that we have received it?
 Because Ephesians 2:8-9 do not cancel out James 2:14-26 (esp vs 17).
 Both passages are equally true.
 Salvation is a free gift, and, having received it, good works should flow.